Kari Martindale is a lover of all things language.

 Kari spends most of her time with her husband (a saint, really), her daughter (who is waaaay too much like her), and their two miniature schnauzers, #EnderAndFalkor.

-She’s well-traveled: she’s visited all 50 States and over 35 countries, she lived as an expat from 2012-2016, and she occasionally blogs about her travels at karilogue.com.
+She’s well-traveled: she’s visited all 50 States and over 35 countries, she lived as an expat from 2012-2016, and she occasionally blogs about her travels as well as social issues at karilogue.com.
 She is ALMOST ALWAYS planning her next road trip.

 You can reach Kari at email@example.com.